mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 -----------------------------

 The score function estimator is also known as the likelihood-ratio estimator and as REINFORCE in the reinforcement learning literature.
 This estimator gets the gradient by computing the derivatives of the measure, meaning by direct differentiation through $$p_{\theta}(x)$$.
+The estimator is particularly popular because it is unbiased, flexible, and it does not impose any restriction over $$p_{\theta}(x)$$ or $$f(x)$$.
+However, a major issue is that is has large variance.
+Before showing the derivation of the estimator, it is important to provide a definition of score and introduce some tools like the log-derivative trick.

 **What is the score?** In statistical terms, the [score](https://en.wikipedia.org/wiki/Score_(statistics)) (or score function) is just the gradient of the log-likelihood function with respect to the parameter vector.
 In our case this correspond to